electric-sql/electric/docs/api/ddlx.md

 This is very similar to the standard PostgreSQL `GRANT` for tables, but extends the syntax to give more fine grained control over who can do what.
 These are the main differences:

 1. you can, optionally, define a scope in which the grant applies
-2. you can add a `CHECK` constraint to make permissions dependent on the content of rows
+2. you can add a `WHERE` constraint to make permissions dependent on the content of rows
 3. the roles referred to are ElectricSQL specific role names rather than usual Postgres roles
 4. these roles are assigned to users with the [`ASSIGN`](#assign) statement below
 5. only four permissions (directly, or via their aliases) can be granted with this statement

 The optional scope table `scope_table_name` may be the same table as `table_name` or another table.
 Using a scope lets you limit where this grant applies e.g. you can grant permissions on the content of a project to only admins of that specific project.

-As well as role names you create, there are a couple of built in roles automatically provided by ElectricSQL:
+As well as role names you create, there are a couple of built-in roles automatically provided by ElectricSQL:

 - `AUTHENTICATED`
 - `ANYONE`

 Users have a set of roles.
 Every user will have the `ANYONE` role and authenticated users will have the `AUTHENTICATED` role.

-If you add a `CHECK` clause, then when the permission is used the `check_expression` will be evaluated against any existing row and any data being written.
+If you add a `WHERE` clause, then when the permission is used the `check_expression` will be evaluated against any existing row and any data being written.
 If it evaluates as false then the operation will fail.

-The `check_expression` also has the value `AUTH.user_id` in scope which will hold the user id of the current authenticated user.
-This can be used to validate that a column contains the current user id, which is very useful for having a reliable reference to the user who inserted a row.
+The `check_expression` is a sql boolean expression.
+This function will have various pre-defined variables available to validate the action.

+- AUTH the auth state for the connection is available for every operation.
+Has the user_id which may be null defined by the authentication token and also the claims field which provides all the claims from the JWT.
+- NEW available for INSERT and UPDATE operations, NULL in DELETE operations
+- OLD available for DELETE and UPDATE operations, NULL in INSERT operations
+- ROW available for SELECT operations.

 :::note
 If you have added additional claims to the authentication JWT then they can also be referenced in the `check_expression`.
-By convention, they should be added as a `data` claim, which is available at `auth.data`.
+They are available at `auth.claims`.

 This can be used to extend authorisation and provide additional discrimination between users that is not modelled in the data and hence not available to the `ASSIGN` mechanism.
 However, if possible, it is generally best to use `ASSIGN` rather than add complex extra claims to the JWT.
 This is because the state of the permissions via `ASSIGN` will be consistent with the contents of the database (i.e.: part of the same snapshot) whereas those in the JWT are tied to the lifecycle of the client's connection and are thus less responsive and not guaranteed to be consistent with the contents of the database.
 :::